Recovery Bounds on Class-Based Optimal Transport: A Sum-of-Norms Regularization Framework: Acknowledgements

+where $\bx_l$ and $\bx^k$ denote the (transpose of the) $l^\tth$ row and $k^\tth$ column of $\bX$, respectively.
+Compared to \eqref{eq:simpleOT}, a regularization term with a tuning parameter $\lambda>0$ is introduced, known as sum of norms (SON).
+SON is well-known for its clustering properties and hence \eqref{eq:framework} combines the class discovery properties of SON with OT.
+The positive kernel coefficients $S_{l,k}, R_{l,k}$ are also introduced to incorporate class prior information.

-The effect of the regularization in \eqref{eq:framework} is to enforce many columns and rows to be respectively identical to each other in order to achieve a large number of zero terms (sparsity) in the regularizer.
-Hence, the resulting map $\bX^*$ after a suitable permutation of rows and columns is a block matrix with constant values in each block.
-Thus if the data in the source and target domains has a clear partitioning structure as in the well known stochastic block model, then the recovered blocks will reflect such a structure.
-Note that the Laplacian regularizer in \cite{CFTR17} acts only indirectly on the transported points and is quadratic, whereas ours acts directly on the transport plan and is of $\ell_1$ type.
-Compared to the entropy regularization, which accounts the mean energy of the distribution (per Boltzman derivation of entropy), the SON formulation specifies a more refined characterization of the distributions.
-The blurry transport maps resulting from the entropy regularization is widely attributed to the dependence on the mean energy, which is avoided in the SON formulation.
-We show that under suitable conditions related to the well known stochastic block model, many blocks will be zero.
-Each row and column will contain exactly one non-zero block, and the solution reflects an assignment consistent of the classes, rather than individual samples.
-This is made precise and proved in Section~\ref{sec:theory}.
+The effect of the SON regularization in \eqref{eq:framework} is explained in \cite{LInd11, panahi2017clustering}.
+In short, it enforces many vanishing regularization terms (sparsity), hence yielding identical columns and identical rows in the solution.
+In other words, the resulting map $\bX^*$ after a suitable permutation of rows and columns is a block matrix with constant values in each block.
+The block structure reflects the discovered components in the source and target domains.
+Under suitable conditions , the constraints of the Kanturovich problem will further force many blocks to be zero.
+If each row and column will contain exactly one non-zero block (i.e. a block diagonal matrix under a correct order), the solution further reflects an assignment $\pi$ between the components.
+In this way, \eqref{eq:framework} performs the first stage in the two-stage multi-class recovery scheme.
+This is made precise and proved in section~\ref{theory:class_based}.

+The regularization parameter $\lambda$ sets a desired balance between the cluster structure and the underlying transport problem.
+When $\lambda=0$, \eqref{eq:framework} reduces to \eqref{eq:simpleOT}.
+For large values of $\lambda$, the SON regularization dominates the result.
+In a typical situation, $\lambda\to\infty$ results in all data in each domain assigned to the same cluster, hence a trivial transformation between single clusters in each domain.
+Smaller values of $\lambda$ lead to a larger number of identified classes in the solution.